Woodblock printing on textiles

 A traditional woodblock printer in Bagh, Madhya Pradesh, India.

 Design for a hand woodblock printed textile, showing the complexity of the blocks used to make repeating patterns in the later 19th century.
 Tulip and Willow by William Morris, 1873.

 Woodblock printing on textiles is the process of printing patterns on fabrics, typically linen, cotton, or silk, by means of carved wooden blocks.

 The 'woodblock' is known as chhapa in South Asian countries like India, Burma, Bangladesh, Nepal and Pakistan.

 Communities

 There are many different communities in various parts of the world associated with the art of woodblock printing.
-Some even consider it their traditional occupation.
+For some, it is considered a traditional occupation.

 Communities or classes such as Chhipi, Chhimba, Chhapa, Chhapola in India, craftsmen and merchant classes in China, and Ryōmin (良民) and Senmin (賤民) in Japan are involved in woodblock printing.